leslyr562/personal-portfolio/README.md

 ## Description

-This application was created trough React to display projects and for a personal-portfolio.
+This application was created trough React to display projects in my personal-portfolio.
-The purpose of the portfolio is to show my work and my experience as a developer.
+The purpose of the portfolio is to show my work skills as a junior full stack developer.
-There is a About, Contact, Portfolio and a Resume section to show different sections.

 ## Table of Contents